 Say what?
-Since I shoot only Canon (this is not a sponsored post, but Canon, feel free to send any consideration to Lori's Travel Fund) the "Nifty Fifty" is their 50mm EF lens, designed for use with Canon EF bodies.
+Since I shoot only Canon (this is not a sponsored post) the "Nifty Fifty" is their 50mm EF lens, designed for use with Canon EF bodies.
 There are 3 versions of the 50mm lens: the f/1.2L USM lens is a prime Canon lens and will run you up to $1,400 (and well worth the investment, I'm sure); the f/1.4 lens is mid-range up to $400; and the f/1.8 is dirt-cheap at under $100.
 I'm not kidding!
 Guess which one I chose?

 Want to try it out before making the investment?
 I don't blame you.
 So rent it!
 I love BorrowLenses.com (again, not a sponsored post - I just really love these guys) for their selection, easy shipping and returns, and amazing business model.
 They rent lenses, bodies, and all sorts of equipment for a reasonable fee.
 For instance, I once rented a prime 17-55mm Canon lens for 3 weeks in Peru, with insurance, for $144.)
 Try it before you buy it!